SuperZooper3/HTN-Backend-Challenge/README.md

 My Hack the North 2024 Backend Challenge submission.
 If you have any questions or issues, don't hesitate to reach out to me on discord at `@superzooper`.

 I think HTN would be 10x better if there was a free boba delivery service, so the tactical `/boba` endpoint has been included.
+Participants can meet up and scan each other's QR code to give each other 1 boba token, and when they have enough tokens, they can place an order for boba delivery.
+This promotes social interaction and gives participants a fun way to get to know each other and **get free boba**. 😋🧋

 ## Setup